rachelsfba/CavTutor/README.md

 ====
 Refer to [doc/user_stories.md](doc/user_stories.md) for documented user stories.

+Unit and Integration Tests
+====
+Currently, some unit tests are bundled which are aimed at the API-layer of our application.
+In the future, integration testing will focus on the user experience layer.
+For now, you may run test by attaching to the `api` docker container, i.e.

+    $ docker exec -it api bash

+and then running `python app/manage.py test` inside the docker container.

 Fixtures
 ===
 We use Django fixtures to prepopulate the given database instance with our test data.
 A Django superuser is created, with username `root` and password `root`.